splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

   Troubleshoot logs <aws-ts-logs>
   GetMetricStatistics API deprecation notice <aws-api-notice>

 Splunk Observability Cloud offers you several methods to connect and monitor Amazon Web Services (AWS), from a guided UI wizard to an extense API.
-To decide which option better suits your needs, follow these steps:

-1. Check :ref:`prep-for-aws-integration`.
-2. Learn about :ref:`Observability Cloud's options to ingest AWS data <aws-ingest-options>`.
-3. Choose :ref:`how to connect with AWS <aws-connection-options>`: Guided setup, API, or Terraform.
-4. :ref:`Next steps <after-aws-integration>`.

-.. _prep-for-aws-integration:
+Read on to learn how to prepare your integration with AWS, data ingest options, and available connection methods.

 .. raw:: html

   <embed>
     <h2>1.
-Prepare your integration with AWS<a name="prep-for-aws-integration" class="headerlink" href="#prep-for-aws-integration" title="Permalink to this headline">¶</a></h2>
+Prepare your integration with AWS</h2>
   </embed>

 Before you start, see :ref:`aws-prereqs`, and check the :ref:`list of AWS integrations available in Splunk Observability Cloud <aws-integrations>`.